todiadiyatmo/slim-rest-api-tutorial/README.md

 slim-rest-api-tutorial
 ======================

-Simple REST API tutorial using slim framework
+Simple REST API tutorial using slim framework.
+Follow the file `tutorial.pdf` to understand how to create REST server and client.